bill-parks/frontend-nanodegree-portfolio/README.md

 #### Documentation in README.md file
 * A README.md file is included detailing all staeps required to successfully run the application and outlines the optimizations that were made in views/js/main.js for pizza.html
-*Please do not forget to update the README file and make sure you outline all of your optimizations done in main.js for the pizzas page.

 #### Submission
 * Include Websites, Books, Forums, Blogs, Posts, GitHub repositories, etc. that were referenced or used in this submission